 The precessional frequency will be detectable by planned space based detectors such as the LISA mission~\cite{Audley:2017drz}, though the source outlined above will be too weak for detection, these frequencies are in band if a nearby binary happens to have these parameters.

-Also, we note that there are a planned Chinese space-borne GW detector in the millihertz frequencies, TianQin~\cite{Luo:2015ght}, and a planned Japanese space-born detector, DECihertz laser Interferometer Gravitational wave Observatory (DECIGO/B-DECIGO)~\cite{Seto:2001qf,Sato:2017dkf} in between the frequency ranges of ground based and LISA detectors.
+We also note that there is a planned Chinese space-borne GW detector in the millihertz frequencies, TianQin~\cite{Luo:2015ght}, and a planned Japanese space-born detector, DECihertz laser Interferometer Gravitational wave Observatory (DECIGO/B-DECIGO)~\cite{Seto:2001qf,Sato:2017dkf} in between the frequency ranges of ground based and LISA detectors.
 These will make it possible to detect a binary's dynamics by multiband GW astronomy.